harsha77567/SupportIQ/README.md

 ## 5. Why this architecture?
 The core principle of SupportIQ is: **LLM = Natural language understanding, Python = Actual computation**.
-By forcing the LLM to output a strictly structured intent (e.g., `{"operation": "count", "filters": {"status": "Open"}}`) and validating it with Pydantic, the system completely avoids hallucinations on numerical answers.
+By forcing the LLM to output a strictly structured intent (e.g., `{"operation": "count", "filters": {"status": "Open"}}`) and validating it with Pydantic.
 The deterministic Pandas engine runs the actual math.
+The LLM is responsible only for natural-language understanding and intent extraction.
+All numerical calculations are performed by the deterministic Pandas analytics engine, which significantly reduces the risk of numerical hallucination.

 ## 6. Technology stack
 - **Python** (Backend Logic)